TechforgoodCAST/awesome-techforgood/README.md

 - [Digital Impact Grants](https://digitalimpact.org/2017-request-for-proposal/), Global - formerly Good Data Grants.
 Supports research and innovation to strengthen the safe, ethical, and effective use of digital resources in civil society.
 - [Elrha's Humanitarian Innovation Fund](http://www.elrha.org/hif/home/), Global - supports organisations to develop, test and share new technologies, products and processes that will make humanitarian aid more effective and cost-efficient in the future.
 - [DotEveryone Grants for Fairer Tech Events](https://medium.com/doteveryone/500-grants-for-fairer-tech-events-dc7a3b5f6e78), UK - £500 grants to promote diversity and accessibility of tech event speakers, organisers and attendees.
+- [ICO Grants Programme](https://ico.org.uk/about-the-ico/what-we-do/grants-programme/) - for research and solutions focused on privacy and data protection issues.
 - [NESTA Innovation Lab](http://www.nesta.org.uk/innovation-lab), UK and Europe - funds and challenge prizes for innovation in education, local and central government, the arts, the collaborative economy and civil society.
 - [Nominet Trust](http://www.nominettrust.org.uk/), UK - the UK's largest tech for good funder.
+- [Social Innovation Fund](https://beta.gov.scot/publications/social-innovation-fund-guidance/), Scotland - grants of between £30,000 to £50,000 for partnerships between at least one social economy organisation and one academic/research institution.
 - [UNICEF Innovation Fund](https://unicefinnovationfund.org/), Global - for startups in emerging markets building open-source technology that can benefit children.

 ### Angels and impact investors